Finerenone: Pharmacology

-Finerenone acts as an antagonist to mineralocorticoid receptors harboring the S810L mutation, unlike other traditional inhibitors of mineralocorticoids such as spironolactone and eplerenone that incidentally act as agonists.
+Finerenone acts as an antagonist to mineralocorticoid receptors harboring the S810L mutation (which results in severe hypertension) unlike other traditional inhibitors of mineralocorticoids such as spironolactone and eplerenone that incidentally act as agonists.

 A meta-analysis of data from seven randomized controlled trials (13,783 participants) found a benefit to using finerenone in people with diabetic kidney disease and overt proteinuria.

 Adverse effects

 Finerenone may cause electrolyte imbalances.
 Symptoms that correlate with higher levels of potassium include nausea, weakness, chest pain, and loss of movement.
 People with lower levels of sodium may experience headaches, confusion, weakness, and feeling off balance.

 History

 The efficacy of finerenone to improve kidney and heart outcomes was evaluated in a randomized, multicenter, double-blind, placebo-controlled study in adults with chronic kidney disease associated with type 2 diabetes.
 In this study, 5,674 participants were randomly assigned to receive either finerenone or a placebo.

 The study compared the two groups for the number of participants whose disease progressed to a composite (or combined) endpoint that included at least a 40% reduction in kidney function, progression to kidney failure, or kidney death.
 Results showed that 504 of the 2,833 participants who received finerenone had at least one of the events in the composite endpoint compared to 600 of the 2,841 participants who received a placebo.

 The US Food and Drug Administration (FDA) granted the application for finerenone priority review and fast track designations.
 The FDA granted the approval of Kerendia to Bayer Healthcare.